Faith in Action · Stewardship Guide

 Socially Responsible Investing

-The "umbrella" term for any investment strategy that seeks both financial return and social/moral good.
+Any investment strategy that seeks both financial return and social or moral good.

 ESG